Jak Jones: 2023–24 season

 Jones started the 2023–24 season with three victories from three in the Championship League ranking event to top his group in the first stage; he did not progress from his group in the second stage.
 He once again had a quiet first half of the season, with his best performance being a last 32 finish at the International Championship, where he lost 4–6 to Ronnie O'Sullivan.
 After a last 16 finish at his home tournament, the Welsh Open (where he lost 0–4 to Dominic Dale), he entered qualifying for the World Snooker Championship.
 He had victories over compatriot Jamie Clarke (10–6) and Zhou Yuelong (10–4) to progress to the Crucible as a qualifier for the second consecutive season.
 He was drawn against world number 11 Zhang Anda in the last 32, whom he defeated 10–4.
 He then defeated 2023 semi-finalist Si Jiahui 13–9 in the last 16 to reach the quarter-finals for the second successive season.
 Facing Judd Trump – one of the pre-tournament favourites – in the quarter-finals, Jones completed a 13–9 victory to progress to the semi-finals of the World Championship for the first time.
 He overcame Stuart Bingham 17–12 in the semi-finals to reach the World Championship final where he lost 14–18 to Kyren Wilson.

 Two of Jones's losing opponents, Trump and Bingham, criticised his playing style, complaining about his tactical approach.
 Jones responded that the comments were an excuse.

-2024–25 season
+2024–present

-Jones exited the 2025 World Championship in the first round, losing 410 to Zhao Xintong.
+Jones exited the 2025 World Championship in the first round, losing 4–10 to eventual champion Zhao Xintong.

+Jones won his first ranking title after 16 years on the professional circuit at the 2026 Championship League, defeating David Gilbert in the final in July.
+He went on to win another ranking title two months later at the 2026 British Open, where he defeated Mark Selby 10–6.